-As of 6am on Sunday May 9th 2021 there is a night-time curfew from 10pm to 5am and the below guidance must be followed.
+There is a night-time curfew from 12am to 5am and the below guidance must be followed.

 The respiratory disease COVID-19 has captured the attention of the world because of its quick spread and potential to cause severe illness in some people.
 At the Ministry of Health, your health and wellbeing is our main priority, and we are working hard to protect you....But we need your help.
 We urge you to take action to protect yourself, your family and your neighbourhood communities from this global threat.
 There are other steps you can take to help you stay healthy and avoid getting others sick.

 Emotional Wellbeing Hotline: Call 543-1111 for support from 5pm-9pm, Monday to Saturday

 Mental Health: The outbreak of coronavirus disease 2019 (COVID-19) may be stressful for people.
 Fear and anxiety about a disease can be overwhelming and cause strong emotions in adults and children.
 However, learning how to manage stress and get through stressful challenges, will make you, the people you care about, and your community stronger.
 Download the Mental Health Guidance

 BHBSymptom Tracking: Use the BHB Patient Symptom Check List and Self-Assessment to identify the next steps you need to take for help or who you need to call.

 Contact Tracing: contact tracing is a fundamental part of outbreak control that's used by public health professionals around the world to prevent the spread of infections.